benhutchinson/Twitter-Front-End/README.md

 - Javascript
 - jQuery
 - I am selectively deploying fonts such as Glyphicons, Rosetta Icons, and Font Awesome
+- jScroll for infinity-scrolling

+###Where I Would Like To Learn More
+- Mobile First
+- More Responsive CSS
+- More jQuery
+- Emulating a delay with either jScroll, or other infinity-scrolling packages

 ###Core Twitter Brand Assets & Colours